Anthony-A-Perez/horiseon_accessibility/README.md

 # <horiseon_accessibility>

-## refactor codebase to meet accessibility standards and improve SEO.
+## Refactor codebase to meet accessibility standards and improve SEO.

 In an effort to learn, understand, and implement HTML and CSS structure, elements and properties I have refactored the code to maximize the website's accessibility, thus enhancing the search engine optimization.

+- Added symantec HTML elements
+- Included "alt" descriptions to image elements.
+- Edited position elements in CSS to match desired layout.